-As part of SA5 development of the per UE RAN part UL/DL packet delay and UL/DL packet delay between PSA_UPF and UE, SA2 kindly asks SA5 to include a per UE per 5QI granularity.
+As part of SA5 development of the per UE RAN part UL/DL packet delay and UL/DL packet delay between PSA_UPF and UE, SA2 kindly asks SA5 to include a per UE per slice per QoS level granularity.

+SA2 would like to request SA5 to inform SA2 whether it anticipates any system architecture level impact for the requested support of the per UE measurement.

 3. Date of Next TSG-SA WG2 Meetings: